Instructors

 Kevin also trains BJJ under Pedro Sauer’s jiu-jitsu association and is an accomplished photographer.

-Mark Gregory is an instructor in the Toledo, Ohio area.
+• Mark Gregory (Bujinkan Shidoshi) is an instructor in the Toledo, Ohio area.
 He has trained at the Dayton Bujinkan Dojo since 1998.
 Mark’s primarily studied under Jeff Ochester, Dan Klug, and Sean Askew in the United States.
-In 2011, Mark visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke (retired), Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
+In 2011, Mark visited Japan to train with senior Japanese Bujinkan instructors, including classes taught by Hatsumi Soke, Nagato Daishihan, Noguchi Daishihan, and Someya Daishihan.
 Mark’s Bujinkan background includes:

 • Passed the Godan test at Ayase Budokan under Noguchi Daishihan in 2011

-Mark's full-time career is as a Christian Minister in the Toledo area.
+Mark's full-time career is as a Christian Minister in the Toledo area, where he volunteers as an instructor for a small private group.